Skip to content

 ]

-Workspace projects don't support all configuration properties.
-For better type safety, use defineProject instead of defineConfig method inside project configuration files:
+Workspace projects do not support all configuration properties.
+For better type safety, use the defineProject method instead of defineConfig within project configuration files:

 ts